uabrc/uabrc.github.io/docs/data_management/lts/lts.md

 <!-- markdownlint-disable MD046 -->
 !!! important

-    Currently, UAB LTS is only accessible using the campus network.
-If you are off campus and want to access LTS, please use the [UAB VPN](https://www.uab.edu/it/home/tech-solutions/network/vpn).
-If you are accessing LTS through Cheaha, you do not need to use the VPN even at home.
+    Currently, UAB LTS is only accessible using the UAB Campus Network.
+If you are off campus and want to access LTS, please use the [UAB Campus VPN](https://www.uab.edu/it/home/tech-solutions/network/vpn).
+If you are accessing LTS through Cheaha, you do not need to use the VPN, even at home.

 <!-- markdownlint-enable MD046 -->
 ## Terminology